-The Amazon Rubber Boom of the late 19th and early 20th centuries may seem like ancient history, but its effects are still very much alive.
+The Amazon rubber boom of the late 19th and early 20th centuries may seem like ancient history, but its effects are still alive.

-Being related to the extraction of the latex from the rubber trees and its commercialization to produce tires for bicycles, cars and other types of vehicles, the growing necessity and interest in this natural resource resulted in a large expansion of European colonization in the area; attracting immigrant workers, generating wealth but also causing cultural and social transformations, especially in the Amazon indigenous populations.
-Perhaps it is no coincidence that the latex tree in the indigenous language is known as the tree that cries.
+In relation with the extraction of the latex from the rubber tree and their commercialization to produce tires for bicycles, cars and all types of vehicles, the boom resulted in a large expansion of European colonization in the area, attracting immigrant workers, generating wealth but also causing cultural and social transformations, especially dramatic in the Amazon indigenous populations.
+Perhaps it is no coincidence that, in indigenous language, the latex tree is called ‘siringa’ which means ‘the crying tree’.

-One of the most affected regions by the Rubber Boom was the Bolivian amazon, in the north of the country.
-There the traces can still be seen: a ghost town that in its splendour times bragged about all advances of a modern city, people's faces that show the miscegenation of the time, the remains of a train that transported the rubber production from Bolivia to Brazil and then reached the west.
+One of the most affected regions by the rubber boom was the Bolivian Amazon, at the north of the country.
+There, the traces can still be seen: a ghost town that in its splendour times bragged of all advances of a modern city, the last rubber tappers who continue to immerse themselves into the forest to collect rubber resin, cemeteries with names that evoke distant continents -fruit of the immigration of the time- or the remains of a train that transported the rubber production from Bolivia to Brazil reached the west.

-However, the hardest vestiges are those that are not seen at first sight.
+However, the hardest vestiges are those that are not seen at first glance.
 According to calculations by the anthropologist and writer Wade Davis, for every ton of rubber produced, ten Indians were murdered and hundreds were marked for life by lashes, wounds and amputations.
-Nowadays, we can see Indigenous groups and their languages that are on the verge of extinction, struggling to survive the effects of the Rubber Boom.
+Nowadays, we can see Indigenous groups and languages that are on the verge of extinction, struggling to survive the effects of the massive latex extraction.

 Our equipment is an extension of us.
 We need it to work consistently, and flawlessly.
 And that is a responsibility we take very seriously.
 SIGMA delivers the technology that allows us to take our photography wherever our inspiration takes us.